mandroid6/mandroid6.github.io/_posts/2017-04-15-Machine-Learning-Regression.md

 Each x’s represents a unique house with its corresponding price and square footage.

 Even though our data is scattered over the space of the graph, still it follows some basic pattern: here the prices increase as the size does.
-So we want our learning algorithm to do this prediction for us. i.e. we supply the square footage and the algorithm gives out prices.
+So we want our learning algorithm to do this prediction for us i.e. we supply the square footage and the algorithm gives out prices.

 The generally visible trend would be a diagonal passing through the mean (x, y) positions of the data.
 Every such line which give a sufficiently good fit to the data, is called a ```predictor```.